svoop/wowmow/README.md

 4. Optionally add a custom domain.
 5. Start the web service instance.

-The blueprint enables basic auth by default with username `development` and a randomly generated password.
+This blueprint enables basic auth by default with username `development` and a randomly generated password.
+You can change them by editing the environment variables `PROXY_AUTH_USERNAME` and `PROXY_AUTH_PASSWORD`.
+To disable basic auth, just delete both environment variables.

 ⚠️ The blueprint selects region "Frankfurt" by default in order to assure compliance with GDPR in case you're located in Europe.
 If that's not the case, you might want to edit the `render.yaml` and [chose a different region](https://docs.render.com/blueprint-spec#region) before you create the instance.

 ## Usage

-Say, you have Rails app running on the default `localhost:3000`.

 To establish the SSH tunnel, connect to your web service instance like so: